Steps for Setting Up An Outgoing Northeastern Issued Subaward:

 a.
 Be sure to always attach a Statement of Work (SOW) and Line Item Budget with a Budget Justification.

-Please note that Northeastern issues subawards in one year increments only.
-Therefore, the Line Item Budget needs to be for one year only.
-The subrecipient period of performance and cumulative incremental funding will be extended by yearly modifications.
+Please note that Northeastern normally issues subawards in one year increments.
+Therefore, the subrecipient period of performance and cumulative incremental funding will be extended by yearly modifications.

 2. Submit the Subaward Request Form located on the University's Forms Page, signed by the Northeastern PI, to: